datanav/docs/getting-started.rst

     }
   }

 Because the "municipality" attribute is a rename from a differently named attribute in the source we have used the "_T" variable to refer to it.
 Refering to "_S.KommuneNummer" would yield the same result.
+The embedded entities are removed in this code snippet for brevity.
+They are found in the lab task text.

 Output: